woernerm/fluent_anvil_copy/README.md

 #### Lists of Dictionaries (Anvil Extras MultiSelectDropdown)
 Lists of dictionaries are commonly used to model tables: The list entries represent rows and each dictionary entry represents a named column.
 You can translate these using the `format_table()` method.
-In the following example we are going to translate the names for units of time.
+In the following example we are going to translate the names of time units.
 The data structure is typical to what the [MultiSelectDropdown from the Anvil Extras package](https://anvil-extras.readthedocs.io/en/latest/guides/components/multi_select_dropdown.html)
 expects: